canjs/can-stache-bindings/docs/event.md

 @function can-stache-bindings.event \(event\)
 @parent can-stache-bindings 0

-@description Listen to events on elements or component view models.
+@description Response to events on elements or component ViewModels.

 @signature `($DOM_EVENT)='CALL_EXPRESSION'`

-Specify a callback function to be called on a particular DOM event.
+Listens to an event on the element and calls the [can-stache/expressions/call] when that event occurs.

 ```
 <div ($click)="doSomething()"/>
 ```

-@param {String} DOM_EVENT A DOM event name like "click". jQuery custom events can also be given.
+@param {String} DOM_EVENT A DOM event name like "click".

-@param {can-stache.expressions} CALL_EXPRESSION A call expression like `method(key)` that is called when the `DOM_EVENT` is fired.
+@param {can-stache/expressions/call} CALL_EXPRESSION A call expression like `method(key)` that is called when the `DOM_EVENT` is fired.
 The following key values are also supported:

  - `%element` - The element the event happened upon.
  - `$element` - The element the event happened upon.